Xetnus/blog/_posts/2022-01-30-locating-spokane-part-2.md

 ![](/blog/images/2022-01-30-hotel-properties.png)

 **Linestring Properties.** Next, we'll enter the properties for the highway.
-Just like in the last article, we'll use `Roadway` as the category and leave the subcategory at `Any`.
-We'll also tag the highway as `bridge` without a value.
+Since it's the same highway we used to find the Domino's in the last article, we'll use the same properties: `roadway` as the category and `any` as the subcategory.
+We'll also use the tag `bridge`.

 **Relationships.** Finally, we're asked to enter information for the relationship between the hotel and highway.
 Playing it safe, we'll enter a maximum distance of 200m.
 If we want, we can also enter a minimum distance of roughly 5m, but it's not required.